reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 weight: 2
 ---

-Installing Cantara is quite simple if you are using Windows or Linux.
-It should also be no problem with Mac OS.
-Here you will find a detailed description for your operating system.
+This page describes how you can install Cantara on your local operating system.

 ## Windows